vidhanbhonsle/Interactive-Map-Workshop/Step2.md

-# Render a Map
+# Render a Map and place a marker on our current position with a custom image
-Open your favourite IDE or a simple code editor like notepad or notepad++

-Copy the code below into your editor.
+## Copy the code below in the file 'index.html'

 ``` html
 <!DOCTYPE html>